solana-foundation/solana-improvement-documents/proposals/0088-enable-core-bpf-programs.md

 introduced to migrate native programs to core BPF programs will exist off of the runtime's "hot path" until it's actually used for a migration.

-When a migration is conducted, the core BPF version will be more than backwards compatible.
-It must provide the exact same results as the native program it aims to replace.

 When a migration is conducted, the BPF version of a native program will be absolutely backwards compatible *functionally*.
 Its BPF version must provide the exact same results as the original native program it aims to replace.